Distributional Preferences for Market Design: Choice with Distributional Preferences

-This axiom ensures that we can infer a well-defined priority ranking over students from the school's choices.
+The condition $s_{K+1}=s_1$ closes the sequence into a cycle.
+Thus, the axiom rules out choice behavior that reveals $s_1$ above $s_2$, $s_2$ above $s_3$, and so on, while also revealing $s_K$ above $s_1$.
+In this sense, rather than starting from an exogenously given priority ranking, we infer one from the school's choice behavior.
+The axiom then requires these inferred priority comparisons to be acyclic, which is precisely what is needed for them to be extended to a strict linear priority ranking.

 \begin{theorem} Suppose that the distributional preference satisfies the upper-bound property and the maximizer property.
-Then a choice rule $\ch$ is non-wasteful, promotes the distributional preference, and satisfies the revealed preference axiom if and only if $\ch = \ch^{\priority}$ for some priority ranking $\priority$. \end{theorem}
+Then a choice rule $\ch$ is non-wasteful, distributionally maximal, and satisfies the revealed priority axiom if and only if $\ch=\ch^\priority$ for some priority ranking $\priority$. \end{theorem}

-This result confirms that any choice rule satisfying these three properties must be the distributional choice rule for some endogenously revealed priority ranking.
+This result complements \autoref{thm:exogenouspriority} by showing that the distributional choice rule does not depend on taking priorities as exogenously fixed.
+When a priority ranking is given, non-wastefulness, distributional maximality, and freedom from justified envy uniquely identify $\ch^\priority$.
+When priorities are instead inferred from behavior, non-wastefulness, distributional maximality, and acyclicity of revealed priorities again force the choice rule to be a distributional choice rule for some priority ranking.

+Together, Theorems \ref{thm:exogenouspriority}--\ref{thm:revealed_priority} characterize the distributional choice rule at the single-school level.
+Extending this characterization to centralized markets introduces a new challenge because multiple schools' choice rules, each based on its own priority ranking and distributional preference, must interact through a single matching mechanism. \autoref{sec:two-sided} shows how these structural properties support implementation in centralized matching markets through the deferred-acceptance mechanism.